injoo626/IntroToIM/FinalProject/Journal.md

 It seems like codes--both Arduino and Processing--do not have any problem.
 Circuit looks fine as well.

+[Change in plan]
+- Stop working on the error: problem is not identifiable and the program still works when I replug the Arduino
+- Instead make the display more advance by adding a background music

 ## Upcoming Agenda
 - Background music plays when drawing